borkdude/blog/posts/migrating-octopress-to-babashka.md

     html))
 ```

-After those workaround, it was pretty straightforward to support the most
+After those workarounds, it was pretty straightforward to support the most
 essential things my Octopress blog did.

 ## Feeds

 The generation of `atom.xml` and `planetclojure.xml` (which only contains
-Clojure-related posts) with a bit of `clojure.data.xml` code:
+Clojure-related posts) were easy to implement with a bit of `clojure.data.xml`
+code:

 ``` clojure
 (def blog-root "http://blog.michielborkent.nl/")